Astlejoe789/ENCODER8TO3DATAFLOW/README.md

     assign y7 =  a &  b &  c;  // 111
 endmodule
 ```
-/* Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.

-Developed by:ASTLEJOE A S RegisterNumber:24004571
-*/

 **RTL LOGIC FOR Encoder 8 To 3 in Dataflow Modelling**
 ![exp 5](https://github.com/user-attachments/assets/4ae2a77c-92c7-4f50-a303-9cf63e6e1caa)